15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/DesignMyRoom/comments/1ffd6ua/how_would_you_design_this_apartment_living_room/

-Open floor plans and studios need creative solutions for creating separate zones.
-This space uses a tall bookshelf as a room divider between the living area and what appears to be a dining or work space.
+This space uses a tall bookshelf as a room divider between the living area and what looks like a dining or work space.
+The orange bookshelf serves triple duty: storage, display, and visual separation.

-The orange bookshelf serves triple duty: storage, display, and visual separation. r/readyish2rumble fills it with books and decorative items, making it functional and interesting to look at from both sides.
-The gray loveseat sits perpendicular to the windows, creating an intimate seating area that feels separate from the rest of the space.
+Books and decorative items fill the shelves, making it functional and interesting to look at from both sides.
+The gray loveseat sits perpendicular to the windows, creating an intimate seating area that feels separate from the rest of the space without requiring drywall.

-An oval coffee table in light wood keeps the center open and its curved edges make navigation easier in tight quarters.
 The patterned area rug defines the living zone clearly.
-Windows without heavy treatments let in maximum light, which helps the compact space feel less closed in.
+Windows without heavy treatments let in maximum light, which helps the compact space feel less like you’re living in a cave.

 Plants on top of the bookshelf draw the eye upward and add life to the room.
 The key here is using furniture as architecture when you don’t have walls to work with.